What is it?

 You may have seen fitness fanatics and athletes foam rolling in the stretch area of gyms, but what exactly are they hoping to achieve?
 It often looks uncomfortable, so why do it?

 Foam rolling is a self-manual therapy technique used by many who believe it just helps with flexibility, but that is not all.
 It is also thought to improve recovery, joint range of movement and performance.
 The well-known term ‘myofascial release’ (MFR) is the scientific wording commonly associated with foam rolling.
 ‘Myo’ comes from the Latin term, meaning muscle.
 ‘Fascia’ is a soft tissue that spans throughout the entire body, linking and surrounding muscles, bones, organs and nerve fibres.
-Fascia has a tensile strength similar to that of steel, works with muscles to provide tensioning and has the ability to transfer energy throughout the entire body.
+Fascia has a tensile strength similar to that of steel, which works with muscles to provide tensioning and has the ability to transfer energy throughout the entire body.
 These points highlight the importance of fascia in the human body and any blockages in this system can then have a knock-on effect leading to injury and pain.

 So why is Myofascia relevant to foam rolling?